jruales/100DaysOfML/Log.md

 Rules: https://github.com/llSourcell/100_Days_of_ML_Code

+## Day 14: August 2, 2018
+**Today's Progress**: Watched a recording of an NLP presentation from an internal Microsoft ML conference.

 ## Day 13: July 30, 2018
 **Today's Progress**: Trying to learn a bit more about the bias-variance tradeoff.
 - Book "Pattern Recognition and Machine Learning" by C. Bishop.
 Section 3.2 "The Bias-Variance Decomposition"